Netflix's canceled Marvel shows? Disney may revive them after all

 "We haven't yet discussed that, but I would say that's a possibility," he said of resurrecting the canceled series he called "very high-quality shows."

-Disney, with its plans to take over major parts of 21st Century Fox, is aiming to build a Hollywood fortress with the resources to battle deep-pocketed tech-media companies like Netflix.
-Disney's plan to launch its competing streaming service has turned the company's relationship with Netflix on its head.
-After this year, Netflix will no longer be the streaming home to all of Disney's blockbuster movies, as Disney reserves them for its planned launch of Disney+ late next year.
+Disney, which is taking over major parts of 21st Century Fox, is aiming to build a Hollywood fortress with the resources to battle deep-pocketed tech-media companies like Netflix.
+Disney's plan to launch acompeting streaming service has turned the company's relationship with Netflix on its head.
+After this year, Disney will mostly disappear from Netflix.

-Netflix's Marvel shows were produced by Marvel Televison and ABC Television Studios for Netflix to stream.
-But Netflix's deal with Marvel included a clause that restricts the characters from the original four Marvel Defenders shows -- Daredevil, Jessica Jones, Luke Cage and Iron Fist -- from appearing in any non-Netflix series or film for at least two years after cancellation, which would put off their earliest appearance on Disney+ until 2020, according to a report by Variety last week, citing unnamed sources.
+Since 2016, Netflix has been the first place to watch Disney's movies with a subscription.
+That deal made Netflix the go-to place for the biggest US blockbusters of the last three years.
+The top two movies of 2017 and the top three movies of 2016 and 2018 were all from Disney.
+Netflix has been the place to binge them all.
+But Disney decided against renewing that Netflix deal as it plotted its own competitor.
+So starting with Disney's 2019 slate of movies, all those films are destined for Disney+.

+But Netflix's Marvel Defenders shows are complicated.
+Netflix has put out five original series based on Defenders' characters in partnership in with Disney.
+This year, Netflix canceled three of them: Daredevil, Luke Cage and Iron Fist.
+But the terms of their original deal could restrict Disney+ from any revivals until 2020, according to a report.

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.